BelaBartok39/Pirate-Chat-Project/README.md

 - Manages connection state and handles graceful disconnection.
 - Implements color-coded messages using `Colorama` for better user experience.
 - Supports the `.list` command to request and display a list of connected users.
+- **All communication is now encrypted using SSL/TLS.**
+  - The client wraps its socket with SSL and disables certificate verification for self-signed certs (for testing).

 ## Test Controller (`test_runner.py`)